dylanaraps/neofetch/README.md

 Then you're affected by the issue.

-This is caused by your `/usr/share/misc/pci.ids\*` files being outdated and you can fix it<br \>
-by running this command as root.
+This is caused by your `/usr/share/misc/pci.ids*` files being outdated and you can fix it by running this command as root.

 ```
 sudo update-pciids